 Your request notes that ATLAPAC is governed by a separate board of trustees from the ATLA Executive Committee.
 In circumstances described above, the separate internal governance of an incorporated organization and its separate segregated fund would not foreclose application of the presumption that ATLAPAC's expenditures were not independent of the candidate.
-A corporation is conclusively presumed to have control of its separate segregated fund.
+Commission regulations assume that a corporation has control of its separate segregated fund.
 11 CFR 114.5(d).
+See Pipefitters Local Union No. 562 v.
+United States, 407 U.S. 385, 426 (1972).
+(The Court concluded in the similar situation of a labor union "it is difficult to conceive how a valid political fund can be meaningfully 'separate' from the sponsoring union in any way other than 'segregated.'")